Update (April 16, 2026): ‘Confirmation’ and ‘Plug-in Hybrid’ subsection revised.

 Design

 The next-gen Audi Q7 will feature a noticeably different design compared to the current SUV.
-Spy images suggest a more commanding front-end, incorporating split headlamps and a redesigned octagonal radiator grille.
-A larger lower air intake will contribute to a sportier and more aggressive stance, as seen in these spy shots captured by our friend Wilco Blok.
+Spy images, including those captured in the U.S. (via Kindel Auto), suggest a more commanding front-end, incorporating split headlamps and a redesigned octagonal radiator grille.

 Interior & Features

-A notable addition is the passenger touchscreen, which will enable entertainment features such as video streaming, gaming, and navigation assistance.
+A noteworthy addition is the passenger touchscreen, which will enable entertainment features such as video streaming, gaming, and navigation assistance.
 This display is likely to be sourced from BHTC, a supplier known for automotive infotainment solutions.

 Specifications